A worklog from optimizing an NVFP4 grouped GEMM kernel for GPUMode's Blackwell competition.

 Parallel TMA Producers

 In v3, one warp issued all the TMA descriptors for a stage (A, B, SFA, SFB).
-Even though they're non-blocking, issuing four TMA commands back-to-back takes a measurable amount of time.
-If the producer falls behind, the consumer warp ends up stalling on the barrier.
+Even though the commands are non-blocking, issuing four of them back-to-back takes measurable time.
+If descriptor issue falls behind, the consumer stalls on the barrier.

 Since the CTA has spare warps, v4 splits this work across two dedicated producer warps: